aws-neuron/aws-neuron-parallelcluster-samples/README.md

 ### AWS Parallel Cluster Python package

-This is needed in an local environment (i.e., your Mac/PC desktop with a CLI terminal or an AWS Cloud9) where you issue the command to launch the creation process for your HPC environment in AWS.
+This is needed in a local environment (i.e., your Mac/PC desktop with a CLI terminal or an AWS Cloud9) where you issue the command to launch the creation process for your HPC environment in AWS.
 See [this](https://docs.aws.amazon.com/parallelcluster/latest/ug/install-v3-virtual-environment.html) for details on how to install this package.
 After the installation.
 A Python virtual environment will be created.
 Activate this particular virtual environment.

 ## Create a cluster